bioinfo-pf-curie/scEpigenome/README.md

 ### Pipline summary

-This pipeline process 3 types of epigenomics data : i) scChIPseq, ii) scCUT&Tag done by an indrop fashion using a microfluidics device & iii) scCUT&Tag done in a 10X like fashion using 10XGenomics device.
+This pipeline process 2 types of epigenomics data : scChIPseq and scCUT&Tag, generated with various protocoles including 10X barcoding, indrop microfluidics protocols or plate systems.

 The pipeline goes from raw reads (fastq, paired end) to exploitable count matrices as follow: